WordPress staging site

 And give that user access to your new database:

-Then, go to PHPMyAdmin.
-Find the database you just created, click Import, and choose the file that WP Migrate DB exported:
+Find the database you just created, click Import on the top row menu, and choose the file that WP Migrate Lite exported:

-Then click Go to import your database data.
+Next, click the Import button at the bottom of the screen to import your database data.

 Step 5: Edit wp-config to point to new database